 The diagram is divided into two main parts: the local network and the cloud infrastructure.

-The local network includes a web browser, Talend Studio, Talend Cloud API Tester, a Remote Engine or a Remote Engine for Pipelines, and a Runtime Server.
+The local network includes a web browser, Talend Studio, a Remote Engine Gen 1, and a Remote Engine Gen2.

 - In Talend Cloud Management Console, you can administrate roles, users, projects, and licences.
 You can create new users for the cloud applications and assign them to custom groups.
 You can then define roles and assign them to your users.
 Talend Cloud Management Console is also used to import your license files and create projects to collaborate on in Studio.
 In addition, you can enable data and file transfer, data integration, and access to shared data sources for web users.
 You can, for example, import and use preconfigured sample Tasks, or design Tasks that automate the exchange and synchronization of data between applications.